Namr/SuperVolleyball/README.md

 ## Building

 This project uses WebAssembly to run the client in the browser, which is nice for the end user but makes building quite painful.
-Most annoying of all, you *must* clean (delete) your build directory if you want to switch from building the client to the server or vice versa.
+Once dependencies are installed, the `scripts` folder should make building less painful.
+They are the recommended way to build the project and are the source of truth for the build process.

+`clean.sh` removes the build dirs, `build_all.sh` builds the project assuming that everything has been cleaned. `rebuild.sh` builds the project assuming that `build_all.sh` was already run and has not be cleaned out. `run_single.sh` starts both the server and hosts the client via emscriptens `emrun` tool. `test.sh` and `quick_test.sh` build and run the project, with quick using rebuild instead of a clean build.

 ### Dependencies